Unlocking 3D Affordance Segmentation with 2D Semantic Knowledge: Introduction

-Building on this insight, we propose a semantic-grounded learning paradigm for affordance segmentation.
-As shown in Fig.~\ref{fig:p2}(b), our approach begins by distilling semantic knowledge from a VFM into the 3D domain through multi-view feature lifting, thereby generating dense, per-point semantic structures.
-To ensure that our 3D encoder effectively internalizes this knowledge, we introduce Cross-Modal Affinity Transfer (CMAT), a novel pre-training strategy that compels the encoder to align with the semantic structures induced by the lifted 2D features.By jointly optimizing three complementary objectives, namely, geometric reconstruction, affinity alignment, and feature diversity, CMAT builds a 3D backbone capable of producing highly structured and discriminative features.
-Finally, to deploy this pre-trained backbone in practical affordance segmentation tasks, we design the Cross-modal Affordance Segmentation Transformer (CAST), an architecture that fuses CMAT-pretrained 3D features with multi-modal prompts (text or images), thereby generating dense, prompt-aware segmentation maps tailored to specific interaction needs.
+Since the core bottleneck lies in the 3D encoder’s semantic capacity, a natural question arises: how can we inject stronger semantic structure into 3D features?
+One promising path is to draw on large-scale 2D Vision Foundation Models (VFMs)~\cite{clip,dinov1,dinov2,dinov3}.
+These models, which are trained on extensive image corpora without supervision, naturally learn feature spaces that inherently capture clear and structured semantic organization.
+As shown in Fig.~\ref{figure1} (2D Semantics), features derived from models such as DINOv3~\cite{dinov3} already form clusters that correspond closely to functionally coherent regions of objects.
+This indicates that 2D visual representations naturally encode semantic-aware structure more readily than purely geometric 3D embeddings.
+Motivated by this, recent works~\cite{uad,d3field,locate3d,conceptfusion} seek to transfer such semantic knowledge into the 3D domain by “lifting” multi-view 2D features onto point clouds.
+The lifted features can serve as dense semantic supervision signals, guiding the 3D encoder to develop a well-structured feature space.

-In summary, our contributions are threefold: \begin{itemize} \item We introduce a unified learning paradigm that integrates cross-modal knowledge transfer for pre-training a structurally-aware 3D encoder, followed by fine-tuning for prompt-driven affordance segmentation. \item We propose Cross-Modal Affinity Transfer (CMAT), a pre-training paradigm that distills semantic knowledge from 2D VFMs to supervise a 3D encoder, enabling it to learn structurally superior and semantically organized representations. \item We design the Cross-modal Affordance Segmentation Transformer (CAST), which effectively exploits our pre-trained features and multi-modal prompts to achieve state-of-the-art performance on standard 3D affordance segmentation benchmarks. \end{itemize}
+Building on this insight, we propose a novel learning paradigm for affordance segmentation.
+Our approach begins by distilling semantic knowledge from a VFM into the 3D domain through multi-view feature lifting, thereby generating dense, per-point semantic-aware guidance.
+To ensure that our 3D encoder effectively internalizes this knowledge, we introduce Cross-Modal Affinity Transfer (CMAT), a novel pretraining strategy that compels the encoder to align with the semantic structures induced by the lifted 2D features.
+By optimizing our core affinity alignment objective, which is supported by two auxiliary losses, namely geometric reconstruction and feature diversity, CMAT builds a 3D backbone capable of producing highly structured and discriminative features.